anabaei/sanction/readme.md

  python setup.py --help-commands
  python setup.py build
  python setup.py install
+ memorious list
+ memorious run crawl_name
+ // Done!

- then iferror happen as The 'pyicu>=1.9.3' distribution was not found and is required by normality
+ If error happen as The 'pyicu>=1.9.3' distribution was not found and is required by normality

  //check pip version
  pip -V